 There have been many research papers that talk about the impact of work-related stress.
 CDC’s National Institute of Occupational Safety and Health, they found that the number of Americans who are ‘extremely stressed at work’ sits between 29-40%, which is very high.
-As a health copywriter, stress is one of the most popular topics covered.

 Sadly, work stress has a significant impact on our health.
 It can make a small impact like feeling a bit tired and colds, to giving heart disease and chronic stress a foothold.
 However, because stress is so common now, saying ‘find a low-stress job’ is just not practical.